DinoChiesa/apigee-edge-js/examples/README.md

 They all can retrieve credentials from a .netrc file, or you can pass in user credentials interactively.
 Also, they use the OAuth authentication mechanism for Apigee Edge.

+## Disclaimer

+These tools are not an official Google product, nor are they part of an official Google product, nor are they included under any Google support contract.
+Support is available on a best-effort basis via github or community.apigee.com .

 # Import a proxy